 Forestglenchicago.org describes Forest Glen as "a gem of a neighborhood" that "boasts the convenience of the city with the peacefulness of the suburbs and the neighborliness of the country."
 They might be right.
 But what they've neglected to mention is that anyone who chooses to live here should be prepared to spend a big chunk of their income on accommodation.

-The median home price is a hefty $421,818.
+The median home price in this one of the richest neighborhoods in Chicago is over $441K.
 Rental properties are few and far between (the community contains just over 500 households, the vast majority of which are single-family homes), and even if you do find one, the monthly rental cost is likely to floor you.
-Fortunately, most residents are earning enough money ($112,032 per year per household, by the latest reckoning) not to have to worry.
+Fortunately, most residents are earning enough money ($105,080 per year per household, by the latest reckoning) not to have to worry.

 You can also read: